 All instrumentation used to undertake the assessments is fully calibrated.
-Likewise, the procedures for measurements are all in accordance with the Regulations, Health and Safety Executive Guidance L141 Whole–Body Vibration, and The Control of Vibration at Work Regulations 2005, Guidance on Regulations and
+Likewise, the procedures for measurements are all by the Regulations, Health and Safety Executive Guidance L141 Whole–Body Vibration, and The Control of Vibration at Work Regulations 2005, Guidance on Regulations and

 The consultant measures exposure using a tri-axial accelerometer fitted into a seat pad beneath the operator on the seat of the vehicle.

 The consultant carries out monitoring over a representative time period.
 This is generally on operators and vehicles where the vibration magnitudes are likely to be high or variable and exposure can be over a long duration.

 Further Information is available below